 Then choose a Repeat option of Daily, Weekly, Monthly, or Custom, then specify when you want the publishing job to recur.
 Dynamic Media Classic presents calendar tools for scheduling the recurring publish job.
 You can click Custom option and enter a rule in the Rule text field to describe a custom job interval.

 Recurring publish (and upload) jobs are listed on the Jobs page.
 You can edit or delete a scheduled job by going to the Scheduled tab of the Jobs page.

 You can display the Advanced options on the Publish page and choose these options for handling a publish job:

-Choose a user name from the list.
+Run Job As - Choose a user name from the list.
 You can sort jobs by user name on the Jobs page.
 By choosing a name, you associate a publish job with a user.

-Enter a URL to trigger subsequent publish jobs.
+HTTP Notification - Enter a URL to trigger subsequent publish jobs.

 You can cancel an in-progress publish job.
 Moreover, if you are an administrator, you can cancel an in-progress publishing job from the company Jobs page.

 To cancel a publishing job, go to the Jobs page and click Cancel.
 On the Scheduled tab of the Jobs page, you can pause or resume a job by deselecting or selecting the check box in the job’s Active column.

 After you cancel a publish job, its status changes to “stopping” until the job reaches a point where it can stop safely.
 Stopping a publish job can take some time if the job is in the process of getting data from the database.